ToluPaul/Nobel_prize_winners/README.md

 Even though all scientist make use of data, but data scientist are not recognized as data scientist we could deduce the nature of feilds the nobel price winners won their awards

 The analysis proves that anyone can be a winner regardless of age, gender or race.

+So do not feel left behind you can be a winner too